 Read about what happens when you see your GP and how to get the most out of your appointment.

 Find out when GPs refer people to see a skin cancer specialist.

 The main test to diagnose skin cancer is to take a sample (biopsy) of the area.
-Find out about the different biopsies.
+Find out about the different types of biopsy.

-You might have some more tests if your doctor thinks your skin cancer has spread.
+You might have some more tests if your doctor thinks your skin cancer might have spread.